-- During flu seasons, send Flu testing and then give empiric oseltamivir while awaiting results.
-Higher doses of oseltamivir (ie. 150mg BID) in critically ill or obese patients have not been associated with improved outcomes. - Yeast in sputum rarely represents true infection. - If MRSA nares swab or sputum is negative for MRSA, discontinue vancomycin. - Anaerobic coverage such as piperacillin-tazobactam is not usually necessary for CAP, HAP or VAP. - Consider narrowing therapy at 48 hours if cultures remain negative. - Consider MRSA coverage if post-influenza pneumonia (days to weeks) and necrotizing/ life-threatening presentation.
-Ensure regimen targets S. pneumoniae and H. influenzae as well. - CF or Lung Transplant patients likely require infectious diseases consultation.
+- During flu seasons, send Flu testing and then give oseltamivir 75mg PO/NG BID.
+Higher doses of oseltamivir (ie. 150mg BID) in critically ill or obese patients have not been associated with improved outcomes. - Yeast in sputum rarely represents true infection. - If MRSA nares swab or sputum is negative for MRSA, discontinue vancomycin. - Anaerobic coverage such as piperacillin-tazobactam is not usually necessary for CAP, HAP or VAP. - Narrow therapy based on microbiology. - Consider formal ID consultation if not clinically improving. - Regardless of type of pneumonia, consider MRSA coverage if post-influenza pneumonia (days to weeks) and necrotizing/ life-threatening presentation.
+Ensure regimen targets S. pneumoniae and H. influnezae as well. - CF or Lung Transplant patients likely require pulmonary transplant or transplant infectious diseases consult.